 - a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b) has business interests that might be affected by the authorised activities; or - c) represents persons who satisfy paragraph (a) or (b) - 8.2 MKCC is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are: - Each case will be decided upon its merits. - MKCC will not apply a rigid rule to its decision-making. - It will consider the examples of considerations given in the Gambling Commission's Guidance to Local Authorities. - It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation.

-- 8.3 Those that represent persons living close to the premises or have business interests that may be affected by it may include trade associations and trade unions and residents and tenants' associations.
+The principles are: - Each case will be decided upon its merits. - MKCC will not apply a rigid rule to its decision-making. - It will consider the examples of considerations given in the Gambling Commission's Guidance to Local Authorities. - It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation. - 8.3 Those that represent persons living close to the premises or have business interests that may be affected by it may include trade associations and trade unions and residents and tenants' associations.
 The type of organisations that may be considered to have business interests is given a wide interpretation to include partnerships, charities, faith groups, and medical practices etc. A larger premise may be considered to affect people over a broader geographical area on a case-by-case basis. - 8.4 Interested parties can be persons who are democratically elected, such as Councillors and MP's.
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents the ward likely to be affected.
 Likewise, Parish / Town / Community Councils likely to be affected, or whose constituents are likely to be affected, will be considered to be interested parties.
 MKCC will generally require written evidence that a person/body (e.g., an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities, and/or has business interests that might be affected by the authorised activities.
-A letter or email from one of these persons, requesting the representation is sufficient. - 8.5 In respect of an application for a casino premises licence an interested party is additionally defined to include each competing applicant in relation to each of the other competing applications. - 8.6 MKCC may choose to notify persons (such as Town and Parish Councils and Councillors) that an application has been received.
+A letter or email from one of these persons, requesting the representation is sufficient.

+- 8.5 The Licensing Authority recognises gambling related harm as a Public Health issue and may class Public Health Teams as an Interested Party - 8.6 In respect of an application for a casino premises licence an interested party is additionally defined to include each competing applicant in relation to each of the other competing applications. - 8.7 MKCC may choose to notify bodies and persons (such as Town and Parish Councils, Councillors and Public Health) that an application has been received as potential interested parties under the Licensing objectives.